tarof429/stuckathome/rhcsa/README.md

 To get a list of network interfaces, run `nmcli connection`.
 A shorthand is `nmcli con` or `nmcli con show`.

-In the exam, you need to modify some parameters. to see all of the parameters for an IPv4 address, run:
+In the exam, you may need to modify some parameters.
+To see all of the parameters for an IPv4 address, run:

 ```sh
 nmcli con show enp1s0 | grep ipv4